-The Fair Tax Mark has a staff team, a Board of Directors and a Technical Advisory Group that guides the Mark’s methodology and criteria.
+The Fair Tax Foundation has a staff team, a Board of Directors and a Technical Advisory Group that guides the Mark’s methodology and criteria.
 In addition to our core staff, we utilise much valued contractors to deliver PR, marketing and communications, accounts analysis, web design and other areas.

 Paul Monaghan – Chief Executive

-Paul was a co-founder of the Fair Tax Mark in 2014, and became Chief Executive in September 2017.
+Paul was a co-founder of the Fair Tax Foundation in 2014, and became Chief Executive in September 2017.
 Previously, he was architect of much of the UK co-operative movement’s ethical and environmental excellence for nearly two decades.
 Before that he combined biological sciences research with campaigning on Third World debt and ethical lending.

 He led sustainability programmes across the Co-operative Group in areas as diverse as Food, Banking, Insurance, Pharmacy, Funerals and Travel.
 Contributions included the creation of world-class programmes of environmental management, ethical finance, sustainability reporting and a unique commitment to campaigning and progressive public policy intervention.
 In 2014, was voted first in Global CEO’s “Top 100 CSR Leaders” poll.